jvahrenhold97/MMTSCNET/README.md

 ```bash
 --inference
 ```
-This command is OPTIONAL and enables predicting for custom data if MMTSCNet has been tuned before.<br>
+This command is OPTIONAL and enables predicting for custom data if MMTSCNet has been tuned before and performs the ablation study.<br>
 <br>

 **DISCLAIMER:** The values displayed for the commands represent the default values.<br>